July 7, 1876

 Robert D. "Scott" McDougall is appointed dean of the Division of Summer Session (now the School of Continuing Education and Summer Sessions).

 Charles W. Jermy Jr. is appointed acting dean and director of Summer Session.
-Jermy, who started his career with Summer Sessions in 1972, goes on to become associate dean of the School of Continuing Education and Summer Sessions in 1991.
+Jermy, who started his career with Summer Sessions in 1972, goes on to become associate dean of the School of Continuing Education and Summer Sessions in 1991, senior associate dean in 2019, and interim dean in 2020.

 July 1, 1991

 Glenn C. Altschuler begins the first of several terms as dean of the School of Continuing Education and Summer Sessions (SCE).
 The Thomas and Dorothy Litwin Professor of American Studies, Altschuler is the author or coauthor of numerous books, including Cornell: A History, 1940-2015 (written with government professor Isaac Kramnick).
 An award-winning professor and former vice president for university relations (2009–2013), Altschuler chairs Cornell’s Sesquicentennial Steering Committee.
-As of 2019, Altschuler continues to serve as SCE dean.
+Altschuler retires as SCE dean on June 30, 2020.

 March 5-7, 1992